Bigger Fatter Liar

 Bigger Fatter Liar (also known as Big Fat Liar 2) is a 2017 teen comedy film directed by Ron Oliver and written by Oliver and David H. Steinberg.
 A standalone sequel to Big Fat Liar (2002), the film stars Ricky Garcia, Jodelle Ferland, Fiona Vroom, Kevin O'Grady, Karen Holness and Barry Bostwick, and follows Kevin Shepard (Garcia), whose idea for a video game is stolen by video game executive Larry Wolf (Bostwick).

 Bigger Fatter Liar was released direct-to-video by Universal Pictures Home Entertainment on April 18, 2017.
 For his performance, Garcia was nominated for Choice Movie Actor – Comedy at the 2017 Teen Choice Awards, marking the first time a performance in a direct-to-video film was nominated in any category.

 Premise

-Kevin Shepard is a tech-savvy high school student who frequently slacks off in school.
-When video-game executive Larry Wolf gets a hold of his ideas for a video game, Kevin and his best friend Becca travel to San Francisco to confront Wolf and mess with him through a series of pranks.
+Kevin Shepard is a tech-savvy high school student who frequently slacks off in school and lies to stay out of trouble.
+When a supposed tech savvy executive Larry Wolf gets a hold of his ideas for a video game, Kevin and his best friend Becca travel all the way out to San Francisco to confront Wolf about his wrong doings and mess with him through a series of pranks out of retribution which then eventually gets him fired from his job.